akinferno/LazyBuffer/README.md

     - Green - AUTO_LOAD_FILAMENT
     - Red - AUTO_UNLOAD_FILAMENT

+# Uninstall
+Decided you prefer loud noises and sporadic operation?
+All you have to do is change your printer.cfg back to include the original file.
+You can either comment mine out, or delete the line completely.
+Save and reboot and you are back to how you bought it.
+The LazyBuffer.cfg can be deleted if you don't plan to use it again.

+        [include Buffer_Stepper.cfg]
+        #[include LazyBuffer.cfg]

 # Credits and Acknowledgements
 - Klipper by Kevin O'Connor
 - Virtual Pins by Pedrolamas